 The database is an important resource for Aboriginal people researching their personal, family and community histories.
 The database comprises more than 140,000 entries and includes:

 - State Records reference number.

 Safeguards are in place to protect sensitive information about individuals.

 The earliest South Australian record references in AIMS date from 1836.
 AIMS also identifies relevant references in Northern Territory Records to 1911.

-Contact our Senior Aboriginal Access Officer to request a search of AIMS.
+Contact our Aboriginal Access Officers to request a search of AIMS.